ceos-org/cloud-native-geospatial-eo-workshop/README.md

 Sign up for EarthData: [https://urs.earthdata.nasa.gov/](https://urs.earthdata.nasa.gov/) if you don't have an account already.

+The notebook uses the [`earthaccess`](https://github.com/nsidc/earthaccess) library for authenticating with NASA's Earthdata system.

 `earthaccess.login()` prompts you for your Earthdata username and password.
 Once authenticated, you will have access to credentials for both HTTP and S3 access to Earthdata collections.

 ### Run the demonstration notebook